 Experienced Trucking Injury Attorneys

 Were you recently injured in a truck accident?
-Searching for a truck accident attorney near you?
-Contact our Minnesota truck accident lawyers today for a free consultation.
+Searching for a personal injury attorney near you?
+Contact our MN truck accident attorneys today for a free consultation.

 Thousands of trucking accidents happen every year.
 These large commercial vehicles can cause deadly collisions with smaller cars.
-The Trucking Lawyers have an experienced law firm with a long history of dealing exclusively with those who have been injured in trucking accidents.
+Penn Kestner & Mcewen have an experienced law firm with a long history of dealing exclusively with those who have been injured in trucking accidents.
 We have helped thousands throughout Minnesota get the money they deserve and we can help you.